 following figure shows the resulting tooltip, which contains the information that

-A plot of the spectra appears in the plot area.
+A plot of the spectrum appears in the plot area.
 As with Signal Trace, a Power Spectrum tab provides options for plotting.
 These options are similar to Signal Trace.
 There is no Panner option because Panner works only with time and not frequency.

 Generate features based on general data statistics, using the TSA signal as your source.
 Select Time Domain Features > Signal Features.